StevenReynoso/NandGame/Docs/Logic_Gates/Or_Gate.md

 🧠 Overview

 An OR gate outputs HIGH (1) if either input is HIGH — or if both are HIGH.
-It only returns LOW (0) when both inputs are LOW.
+This is called an inclusive OR Gate, It only returns LOW (0) when both inputs are LOW.
 In logical terms, this is A OR B.

 We can implement this behavior using only NAND gates, by applying De Morgan's Theorem: